Greetings from Group Chairman/University President/Hospital Director

 President, IUHW

 The International University of Health and Welfare (IUHW) is Japan's first comprehensive university of medicine and welfare, which opened in 1995 with an aim of fostering professionals in medicine and welfare and improving their status.
-The total of approximately 10,000 students, including those in graduate school, are learning at our university that holds 10 faculties and 25 departments on five campuses in the following cities: Otawara in Tochigi Prefecture, Narita in Chiba Prefecture; Minato-ku in Tokyo; Odawara in Kanagawa Prefecture; and Okawa in Fukuoka Prefecture.
+The total of approximately 10,000 students, including those in graduate school, are learning at our university that holds 11 faculties and 28 departments on five campuses in the following cities: Otawara in Tochigi Prefecture, Narita in Chiba Prefecture; Minato-ku in Tokyo; Odawara in Kanagawa Prefecture; and Okawa in Fukuoka Prefecture.
 In 2017, the School of Medicine was newly established at the Narita Campus and began training physicians.
-Based on an innovative, world-standard curriculum, we strive to send off physicians who have comprehensive medical skills and an international mindset to contribute to team-based medicine/care in clinical settings in and outside Japan in the future.
+Based on an innovative, world-standard curriculum, we strive to send off physicians who have proficient and comprehensive medical skills and an international mindset to contribute to team-based medicine/care in clinical settings in and outside Japan in the future.

-Placing a priority on safe and sophisticated medical services for local people, the Hospital focuses on the development of excellent human resources in close collaboration with other group hospitals and facilities.
+Placing a priority on safe and sophisticated medical services for local people, we focus on the development of excellent human resources.
+We sincerely ask for your continued understanding and cooperation.

 Greetings from the Hospital Director